-- Because MicroVest's investment strategy targets Responsible Financial Institutions, the Firm's pipeline process filters out institutions that may correlate with higher environmental, social and governance risks, any of which could undermine the value of the investment and impair impact performance.
+MicroVest's investment strategy targets Responsible Financial Institutions.
+As such, the Firm's pipeline process filters out institutions that may correlate with higher environmental, social and governance risks, any of which could undermine the value of the investment and impair impact performance.
 Furthermore, all loan agreements between MicroVest and an RFI specify that the RFI must operate in compliance with applicable laws, including regulatory, fraud, anti-corruption/AML, as well as international standards and best practices applicable to the RFI and its business.
-RFIs are also required to comply with ESG guidelines that govern themes such as workers' rights (which includes compliance with the IFC's Performance Standard 2 on Labor and Working Conditions)9 and are prohibited from using loan proceeds to fund activities or enterprises that pose social or environmental harm (such as those listed under Appendices A and B of OPIC's Environmental and Social Policy Statement)10. - MicroVest's portfolio management process involves ongoing monitoring of financial performance and a range of qualitative factors.
+RFIs are also required to comply with ESG guidelines that govern themes such as workers' rights (which includes compliance with the IFC's Performance Standard 2 on Labor and Working Conditions)\\\ and are prohibited from using loan proceeds to fund activities or enterprises that pose social or environmental harm (such as those listed under Appendices A and B of the US Development Finance Corporation's Environmental and Social Policy Statement).\\\\

+-MicroVest's portfolio management process involves ongoing monitoring of financial performance and a range of qualitative factors.
 As a result, ESG gaps or unexpected events at any one investee typically have limited impact on the overall portfolio.
 Our risk, portfolio and investment teams receive a steady flow of information on how investee RFIs and their underlying loan portfolios are performing.
-We supplement this data with on-site field visits at least once per year.
+We supplement this data with on-site field visits typically on an annual basis (when advisable under security and health guidance and regualations).
 Through close monitoring, our team often gains early visibility into any ESG risk issues and can work with the RFI to proactively address problems.
-In the worst-case
+In the worst-case scenario, MicroVest can respond to a high-risk ESG situation by accelerating and/or declining to renew the relationship with an investee RFI after its loan has been repaid, typically two to three years after origination.